Eligible patients may pay as little as a $0 copay for each EYLEA treatment. Subject to annual assistance limit.*

 To enroll by phone, your office or patients may call EYLEA4U at 1-855-EYLEA4U (1-855-395-3248), Option 4.

-- For patients with insurance not funded through a government healthcare program.
+- For patients with insurance not funded through a government healthcare program, such as Medicare.

 - †A completed and patient-signed form must be retained on file at the office for submissions entered via the e-Portal.